-Finally getting to review the 3 books I’ve finished in the first half of the year.
-I wasn’t in love with these, but I still found them good reads to fill my free time with.
+Finally getting to review the 3 books I finished in the first half of 2019.
+I wasn’t in love with these, but I still found them goodreads to fill my free time with.
 Interestingly enough, all of the authors were authors I read in college.
 Very good writers, each with very different styles.

 I was introduced to Jesmyn Ward through my creative writing college professor.
 I remember we read one or two of her short stories in class, and so when I saw this novel by her, I decided to check it out.
 I like this book primarily for its writing.
 Ward has a way to make a reading experience really lovely and luxurious almost.
 Her sentences and words flow so effortlessly and poetically that sometimes I forgot I was in the middle of a scene where I had to pay attention to the details of what was happening.
 She plays with both reality and the mystical.

 The story itself is told in different narrations: The main character, Jojo, his mother, Leonie, and the ghost of a boy named Ricky.
 The focus is on Jojo’s family, made up of him - a 13 year-old, his 3 year-old sister, his ailing grandmother, his grandfather, his mother, and his ex-con father.
 It’s very realistic of poor families in the south: being raised by grandparents, while parents are “still figuring things out”, and because of this, I automatically felt drawn to take Jojo’s side throughout whatever dispute that happened between him and his mother especially.

 What I didn’t like was the pacing of this book.
 The majority of it took place on a journey made in one day, not leaving enough room to expound on the mystical elements, as well as other minor characters.
 But after that journey, the end sort of jumped out very quick, and I felt that everything else that needed to be finalised didn’t have enough time to be saturated well enough.
 Maybe a couple of hundred more pages would have helped me enjoy the ending better.